WindChill404/Kirby-Squeak-Squad-APWORLD/README.md

 - **Replaying a cleared stage is safe.** Re-entering a stage and re-opening its chests is fine.
 Earlier builds could white-screen on the results screen once a stage's chest count was pushed past its max on a replay; the connector now prevents that.
-- **The very first stage (1-1) prints a "Stage clear" line but sends no check.**
-  Chestless stages have no stage-clear location, so the detection is harmlessly ignored.
-Expected.
 - **The forced drop into Nature Notch 2-1 (right after Dedede) is a special case.** It skips normal stage select, so a 2-1 chest for a treasure you'd already been sent could load already-opened.
 Its check isn't lost — please report it if you hit it and it causes